 If moisture levels in the home’s air become too high, air pollution problems are worsened.
 A humid environment allows air to hold a higher concentration of air pollutants.
 As air circulates through heating and air conditioning systems, dehumidifiers pull out excess moisture to leave the air supply at a safe relative humidity level which lessens the concentration of pollutants in the home’s air.

 Dry air can cause just as many air quality issues as humid air.
 Home occupants experience health symptoms including nosebleeds, dry skin, itchy eyes, and more.
 A dry environment allows influenza viral particles to stay suspended in the air supply for longer, which can increase the likelihood of the virus’s spread amongst members of a household.
 A humidifier adds moisture to circulating air to alleviate such air quality issues while maintaining balanced relative humidity levels.

-Symptoms of poor air quality in your home can include: headaches, fatigue, dryness and irritation of your eyes, throat and skin, shortness of breath, sinus congestions, coughing and sneezing, and dizziness.
+Symptoms of poor air quality in your home can include headaches, fatigue, dryness and irritation of your eyes, throat, and skin, shortness of breath, sinus congestion, coughing and sneezing, and dizziness.

 High temperature and humidity levels can increase concentrations of air pollutants in your home.

 Poor air quality can exacerbate pre-existing issues and can lead to worse symptoms.

 Most technicians are able to test the quality of the air in your home by using indoor air quality monitors.